 In 2021, wagon rides are available multiple times every day for $4.50 per person.
 Hours and availability vary by season so call ahead if you want to confirm wagon rides are available.

 1920s Antique Carousel and Playground

 Frying Pan’s antique 1920s Herschell carousel was renovated in 2018 and it is open for rides daily from March through November.
-Tickets are only $2 weekdays, $3 weekends and you can by them online and at the Country Store.
+Tickets are $3 on weekdays, $4 on weekends and you can buy them online and at the Farm Store.